We have however selected a few that we know we Estonians, and visiting tourists, seem to enjoy and respect in equal measure.

 As Estonia has managed to preserve its traditional culture incredibly well we actually can find culture treasures in almost every corner of the country.

 Setos are an ethnic and linguistic minority living in an area covering South East Estonia and North West Russia.
+Renowned in the world for their impressive vocal heritage, Seto villages are great for exploring and the locally sourced food definitely worth a taste.

 A beautiful hilly area and home to Haanja nature park and the longest river in Estonia, the Võhandu.
 There are 70,000 Võru speakers in Estonia and in 1995 the Estonian Government founded the Võru Institute to encourage Võro people to speak their own language and to preserve their traditions.